Ramialison-Lab/StereoseqOrganoids/README.md

 This data can be found in the GEO repository:

-- Quality metrics comparison
+### Quality metrics comparison

+The spatial data from different kind of organoids were compared in terms of number of genes, counts and percentage of cells expressing house-keeping genes.

+-[qc_notebook1]

+The results were compared with different binning sizes.

+-[binning_notebook1]

+This notebooks shows how to separata multiple organoids on the same slide.

+-[select_organoid_from_slide]

-- Regional analysis
+### Regional analysis

+-[border_core_analysis]

+-[center_poles_analysis]

+-[GSEA]